 From best secret hideaways to top hikers hangouts, Heidi Fuller-Love lets us in on the secret side of this volcanic island.
 These are the best things to do in Santorini off the beaten track.

 Thinking of planning a trip to Santorini?
 We can help!
-Try our new Rough Guides tailor-made travel service and enjoy a custom trip designed just for you by a vetted local expert.
+Try our new Rough Guides tailor-made travel service Dropdown content and enjoy a custom trip designed just for you by a vetted local expert.

 Everyone raves about the sunsets in Oia, but if you head around the caldera rim to the quieter, more laid back village of Imerovigli the views are just as spectacular and – out of season – it’s easier to find budget accommodation.
 I check into Merovigla studios, a cheap, clean hotel with pool near the centre of Imerovigli’s tangle of cobbled alleys.
 Upon the owners suggestion, I head for Tou Steki Tou Nikou (Nikos’ place), a cosy tavern packed with locals, where I order aubergines stuffed with minced meat washed shown with the local white Assyrtiko wine, whilst a local band play laouto (a Greek lute instrument) and violin.